dylanroscover/Sndviz/README.md

 1. Inside the `globalReceiverSelects` base component (inside of `SndvizReceiver`) are 16 individual Select OPs.
 Each OP can be copied and pasted into anywhere in your TouchDesigner project for easy referencing.

 ## Demos
 Demo toxes are included in the [/demo/](/demo/) folder, demonstrating how Sndviz modules can be integrated into your project.
+(Note that these currently use an older version of Sndviz, but the principles are roughly the same.)

 ## Changelog

+### 0.4.0
+* Moved out of beta
+* Updated to 2021.13610 (Windows 10 x64)
+* Added custom par pages and a main `GUI` COMP
+* Minor performance improvements and redo of certain texture generators/filters
+* Updated defaults for a better UX

 ### 0.3.2b
 * Added Base Outs to `Sndviz` base component